 I was in graduate school working on a Master’s degree in geology in 1969 when the first Vietnam draft lottery was held.
 Having already graduated with my bachelor’s degree, I no longer had a 2-S deferment from the military.
 My draft number was 38 and I was called up to the military shortly after the lottery in December.
 I believe in our country but didn’t believe in what I considered to be an absolutely senseless war.
 Because of this, I declined repeated offers to go to officer’s training school.
 I went instead to basic training and advanced infantry training at Fort Polk, Louisiana and was on my way to Vietnam by the summer of 1970 as a private.
 I spent just short of six months in the boonies patrolling the Jolly Trail system near the Cambodian border.
 During my months in a “free fire zone” I made 52 combat assaults out of a helicopter, earning an Air Medal and the Combat Infantryman’s Badge, for both of which I am very proud.
 Amazingly, I was neither killed nor wounded.
 Since I was and still am a crack typist—a skill that serves me well now that I’m a writer—I got a job back in the rear as a clerk-typist when an opening came up.
 After coming home, many years passed before I told anyone that I was a Vietnam vet.
-This is because Vietnam vets were all thought to be drug-crazed baby killers, and all manner of other nasty things.
+This is because Vietnam vets were all thought to be drug-crazed baby killers and all manner of other nasty things.
 I don’t know, but I think this was also true for both World War II and Korean War vets.
 I’m so glad that the perception of people serving in our military has changed for the better.
 Whatever, I was proud to be of service to the country that I love.
-Have a happy and safe Memorial Day Weekend, and just remember that freedom isn’t free.
+Just remember that freedom isn’t free.

 I watched a program on the cable channel Encore about Jimi Hendrix and the Band of Gypsies.
 On the show, he played a song called Machine Gun, and it evoked a memory of